-If you are found responsible, you can always request a Student Conduct Decision Review.
+If you are found responsible, you can always request a Student Conduct Appeal Process.
 It will then be reviewed and a determination about whether it has merit to move forward will be made.
 If it does, you will likely be asked to meet with the Community Conduct Coordinator.
-You can submit a request for a Conduct Decision Review if your due process rights violated, meaning we did not follow procedure, the sanction is too severe for the violation, or there is new information available.
+You can submit a request for a Conduct Housing Appeal Process if your due process rights violated, meaning we did not follow procedure, the sanction is too severe for the violation, or there is new information available.
 Please reference the Conduct Decision Review sheet attached to your Sanction Letter for more information.

 Inability to pay for the class does not change your obligation to complete the sanction.
 It is up to you to determine how to pay the fee associated with the workshop.
 You might consider talking with friends, parents/guardians, about your situation.
 Associated Students also has a short term loan program available.
 Visit the AS Business Office for more information.

-The Housing Policies are located on the home page of the Sonoma State University Housing website.
+The Housing Regulations are located on the home page of the Sonoma State University Housing website.

 Substance Abuse Workshops